 - Choose YÖS if your goal is a Turkish university program, especially public universities.

-- Language comfort matters.
-Strong English supports the SAT.
-Strong math and logic may favor YÖS.
+- Strong math and logic may favor YÖS.

 For students who decide on YÖS, structured prep can help a lot.
 Check out this Online YOS Exam Preparation Course if you want a guided plan with practice tests.

-Test format and content: how YÖS and SAT feel on exam day
+Test format and content: how YÖS feels on exam day

 Photo by cottonbro studio